sealj553/VexV5Doom/README.md

 * Save and load games on the microSD card
 * Load standard doom WAD files

-## Limitations
-Due to hardware limitations, the following is not possible on the V5:
-* Sound
-* Multiplayer
-* Probably other things

 ## Controls
 This can be seen and changed in `src/doom/chocdoom/i_video.c` in function `I_GetEvent`